conti3000/furniture-classification-api/README.md

 # furniture-classification-api
 Simple API with Flask to serve a classification model from Pytorch This is a project to classify furniture images into three categories: bed, sofa, and chair.
 The project uses a pretrained ResNet model as the backbone and fine-tunes it on the dataset.
+The api accepts a >POST request with an image file and returns the class

 ## Requirements
 - Python 3.x